kodecocodes/i10t/sirikit/sirikit.markdown

 ![iPhone](images/FirstRun.png)

-You'll see some balloons drifting somewhere over London.
-The app doesn't do very much else - in fact, you'll be doing the rest of your work in an extension, which you'll add now.
+You’ll see some balloons drifting somewhere over London.
+The app doesn’t do very much else — in fact, you’ll be doing the rest of your work in an extension.

-Add a new target using the plus button at the bottom of the target list, or by choosing **File > New > Target...**.
+Add a new target using the plus button at the bottom of the target list, or by choosing **File\New\Target...**.

-Choose the **iOS / Application Extension / Intents Extension** template:
+Choose the **iOS/Application Extension/Intents Extension** template:

 ![width=60%](images/IntentsExtensionTemplate.png)

 On the next screen, enter **RideRequestExtension** for the product name.
-Don't check the **Include UI Extension** box.
-If you're prompted to activate a new scheme, say yes.
+Don’t check the **Include UI Extension** box.
+If you’re prompted to activate a new scheme, say yes.

 A new target and group have been added to your project.
 Find **IntentHandler.swift** in the **RideRequestExtension** group and replace the entire contents of the file with this: